-A year of reducing my waste to nearly Zero has definitely been an adventure.
+My first year of reducing waste to nearly zero has definitely been an adventure.

 Some of the year was massively positive, whilst other points have left me becoming frustrated at my mistakes or other people for being wasteful.

-Writing this was all out was pretty therapeutic!
-I’m surprised at what I have done in a year, what I have learnt and how I now use those negative thoughts as a catalyst for change.
+Writing this was pretty therapeutic and I’m actually surprised at what I've done in a year, what I've learnt and how I now use those negative thoughts as a catalyst for change.

 The hard parts of this year: